vivekteega/floscout/README.md

 #### Search by smart contract
 i) Enter the smart contract name in the search box
 ii) This will give the following details of the smart contract:
-    a) Smart contract type (continuous, or one time event)
+    a) Smart contract type (continuous, or one-time event)
-    b) Smart contract subtype
+    b) Smart contract subtype (tokenswap)
+    c) Contract address (the FLO address that created the smart contract)
+    d) Other statistics (no. of deposits, no. of participants, oracle address, total output, and total balance)
+    e) Both off-chain and on-chain data
+    f) Off-chain data is sub-transactions inside the smart contract

+#### Search by block
+i) Enter the block number in the search box
+ii) This will give the following details of the block:
+    a) Relevant Transactions (no. of transactions inside the block)
+    b) No. of confirmations
+    c) Reward
+    d) Block Hash
+    e) Difficulty
+    f) Transactions (token transfer details)